TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 $DIF - returns the current entities real world distance in feet from the player.
 $DIM - returns the current entities real world distance in metres from the player.

+WASP official - V9

+Prevented culling for multiplayer
+Added png & jpg to splash screen options.
+Only 1 type allowed.
+Note, Jpg will not fade.
+Fixed objective to scale to screen res.
+Fixed non-spawned characters appearing on radar onradar=x (condition) returns true if character on radar and x=1, else returns true if x=0 and character not on the radar.

 V1.1.8
 ------